 Sugar soap is commonly made from an alkaline such as sodium carbonate or sodium hydroxide along with preservatives such as Benzisothiazolinone, a colouring, an abrasive and water.
-Some sugar soaps come in powder form and require the user to mix the powder with water before application.
+Some come in powder form and require the user to mix the powder with water before application.

 You might’ve noticed that sugar soap doesn’t actually contain sugar.
 To clear up this confusion, this is because it’s named after its texture (like common table sugar) rather than its contents.

 Sugar soap has a variety of uses including cleaning grease and grime off interior walls, doors, kitchen cabinets before painting, kitchen worktops and greasy areas around the hob and sink.
 Its main use is to prepare walls for painting so you will need to be a bit careful if you’re going to use it on other surfaces and in all honesty you’re probably better off using specific products for things like cleaning the hob rather than using soap.